SYDNEY RAINY DAY ACTIVITIES FOR THE FAMILY

 Sydney’s Museums have undergone a mind-shift and are now child friendly.
 Aside from Sydney’s Living Museums here are the museums I rate are good for kids.

 - Australian Museum we visited the Australian Museum in the wet weather recently and had a great morning.
-The review is due to be published later in the month.

 - National Maritime Museum is fantastic to visit if your child enjoys boats.
 You get to explore the boats themselves and then go inside to check out the exhibits.
 Often there is a child friendly exhibit – the last one we went to was a Pirate Exhibit and it was awesome!!